CPAN-API/metacpan-developer/README.md

     git clone git://github.com/CPAN-API/metacpan-developer.git
     ```

--  Setup repositories
+-  Set Up repositories

-    Make a 'metacpan' directory at the same level and check out the repositories
+    Make a 'metacpan' directory at the same level and check out the
-    which will be shared into the virtual machine, below we are cloning
+    repositories which will be shared into the virtual machine, below we are
-    the official repositories as read only - you could of course either
+    cloning the official repositories as read only - you could of course either
     fork any of these, or just add your own fork as a remote to push to.

     ```bash